oh-pun-sauce/componento/README.md

 A collection of frequently used website components to speed up your development cycle.

 Resources are mostly collected from Codepen.
-All rights reserved to the respective owners.
+Credits to the respective owners are given in the README.md in the respective folders.

 ### Components currently available

 - Card layout
     - Simple card layout

 - Navbar
     - Simple Navbar
     - Navbar with scroll effect